VIRiONT-network/VIRiONT_paper/README.md

 **TRIMMING/FILTERING PARAMETERS:**
 **min_length** : minimal read lenght required for passing the filtering step.
 **max_length** : maximal read lenght required for passing the filtering step.
+**min_qual_ONT** : minimal read quality for passing the filtering step.
+Based on the ONT quality score.
 **head** : number of nucleotides to be trimmed at the 5'end (forward primer removal).
 **tail** : number of nucleotides to be trimmed at the 3'end (reverse primer removal).